Goldenchest/Technomancers_1758_2013_Code/README.md

 My first robot program as a programmer in my robotics team.
 This code was written for a frisbee shooting robot that competed in the Palmetto Regional and the Bayou Regional.

-I've programmed the robot to respond to an Xbox controller and a shooter joystick.
+I've programmed the robot to respond to an Xbox controller.